OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 Transfer the file from your desktop to the _database_ server, specifically `home/eaglesmith/redcap-upgrades`.
 For the sake of consistency,
+use the same approach as you transferred the PHP code to the web server in the previous step.[^sql-transfer]

+[^sql-transfer]:
-use the same approach as you transferred the PHP code to the web server in the previous step.^[It may be possible to copy the code from the web page and paste it into the database IDE, but we prefer the proposed approach for two reasons:
+  It may be possible to copy the code from the web page and paste it into the database IDE, but we prefer the proposed approach for two reasons:

     1. The sql file helps document changes if you need to reconstruct something.

-1. It's tricky moving the code across machines if the Linux server-client protocol doesn't support copy-paste operations.]
+    1. It's tricky moving the code across machines if the Linux server-client protocol doesn't support copy-paste operations.

 ### Update Database Server